Loveker97/PetFinder/README.md

 *Data stored in the folder 'data' outside the working directory*

+### data
+Contains .csv files used for labeling the data as well as the data itself (train.csv)

 ### State-wise_and_Recommender.ipynb
 Implementation of State-wise analysis, mainly,
 - Correlating state-wise count with HDI